jdm0521/azure-aks-devops-pipeline/README.md

 * Implemented Infrastructure as Code using Terraform
 * Built CI/CD pipelines using GitHub Actions
 * Deployed and managed containerized workloads in Kubernetes
+* Integrated Azure Key Vault with AKS using Managed Identities and the Secrets Store CSI Driver
+* Implemented centralized monitoring and observability using Azure Monitor and Log Analytics
-* Debugged real-world issues with authentication, image pulls, and deployments
+* Debugged real-world Kubernetes issues involving authentication, image pulls, secret injection, and infrastructure recreation
-* Understood Kubernetes rollout behavior and image versioning
+* Understood Kubernetes rollout behavior, workload security, and cloud-native operational patterns

 ---